Hasnanivishal/graph-in-js/README.md

 4. <details>
     <summary>
-        <b>Determine the level of each node using BFS Or DFS?
+        <b>Determine the level (Distance from the starting node) of each node using BFS Or DFS?
         </b>
     </summary>
      <p>